This guide to train travel in Italy will provide you with some guidance and tips to avoid confusion and mistakes when buying your next train ticket.

 What do I do if I miss a train?

 This depends on the type of train it is and the ticket you’ve purchased.
 If it’s a regional train, you have a 4-hour window from validation to use it.
-If it’s a high-speed train, you’ll have to purchase a new ticket unless you’ve booked a flexible fare that allows changes (it costs a little more, but it’s definitely worth it for piece of mind!)
+If it’s a high-speed train, you’ll have to purchase a new ticket unless you’ve booked a flexible fare that allows changes (it costs a little more, but it’s definitely worth it for peace of mind!)

 How do I change a name on a train ticket?